SajagIN/vidminal/README.md

 It's a super "optimized" tool that turns any video into a glorious, eye-straining ASCII art experience right in your terminal.
 Plus, it plays the audio.
 Because even a lazy developer knows you can't just have silent movies. 😴

 ## 🚀 How to Get This Masterpiece Running

+### From Binaries
+Just download the right executable for your OS from the [Releases](https://github.com/sajagin/vidminal/releases) page.
+No Python or dependencies needed.
+Run it and follow the prompts.
+All required files (including BadApple.mp4 and ffmpeg) are bundled.

+### From Python Script

 - Prerequisites (Stuff You Probably Already Have, Hopefully)
 - **Python**: 'Cause that's what this is written in.
 Duh.
 - **Pillow**: For image magic. `pip install Pillow`